What can I do at home to improve my broadband connection?

 - Select Home Internet and choose desired option.

 The strength of your Wi-Fi signal can be affected by where you place your modem.
 Think about:

 - Physical barriers like metal, wood, concrete walls or water – between the modem and your devices

 - Interference from other devices – like microwaves, cordless phones and baby monitors

 - The distance between the modem and your devices.

 - Place the modem in an area that avoids most metal (ductwork), floors, walls, pools, big fish tanks and if possible, in a space central to your devices.

 - There may be specific spots in your home or workplace where Wi-Fi just won’t reach, no matter where your modem is.
-The best way to extend your signal into areas like this is by installing a Wi-Fi Extender.
+The best way to extend your signal into areas like this is by installing a Telstra Smart Wi-Fi Booster.

 - Switch off unnecessary or data-hungry devices that you’re not using